Why should schools celebrate the end of the year?

 5. Go on an end of year Virtual Reality (VR) Field Trip

 While logistically, it may be hard to arrange an end of the year field trip, with Nearpod’s Virtual Reality Field Trips, you and your class can take one last memorable trip together.
 Use Nearpod to poll your students about which global destination they want to visit.
 Have them compile a list of questions they can search for answers to while “traveling.”
 You could even send out digital invitations and encourage the kids to dress for the big last hurrah.
-Then, share these virtual reality student choice boards for students to continue their “globe-trotting” over the summer months.
+Then, share these virtual reality student choice boards for students to continue their “globe-trotting” over the summer break months.

 6. Throw a themed party as an end of year celebration